AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## Not in

 The `notIn` function is used to determine if an item is not a member of an array or list.
+This function returns a boolean.

 >[!NOTE]
 >